intelligentMachines-ITU/LLD-Large-Leukemia-dataset-for-microscopic-imagery/README.md

 **MIA 2025**

+**This is the Journal version of the "A Large-scale Multi Domain Leukemia Dataset for the White Blood Cells Detection with Morphological Attributes for Explainability (MICCAI-2024)"

 **Paper:** [ArXiv](https://arxiv.org/abs/)

 **Abstract:** _ELeukemia is 10th most frequently diagnosed cancer and one of the leading causes of cancer-related deaths worldwide.
 Realistic analysis of Leukemia requires White Blook Cells (WBC) localization, classification, and morphological assessment.
 Despite deep learning advances in medical imaging, leukemia analysis lacks a large, diverse multi-task dataset, while existing small datasets lack domain diversity, limiting real-world applicability.
 To overcome dataset